-- A negative criminal background check completed through www.Castlebranch.com and the local sheriff's office

-- Negative 10-panel drug screen

-- Immunization records

-- Negative COVID-19 test(s)
+- A negative criminal background check completed through www.Castlebranch.com and the local sheriff's office - Negative 10-panel drug screen - Immunization records - Negative COVID-19 test(s) - Recommended: Some clinical agencies may require the COVID-19 vaccine.

-- COVID-19 Vaccine Record

-- Recommended: Due to the pandemic, some of the clinical agencies require the COVID-19 vaccine.
 As a guest in the facility, programs must adhere to the agency's requirements.

-If you chose not to take the vaccine, you may not be able to complete your clinical requirements, therefore you may need to "withdraw" from the course.
+If a student chooses to not take the vaccine, an exemption waiver request may be submitted to the facility.
+If denied, the student may be unable to complete the clinical requirements and may need to "withdraw" from the course.

-Failure to submit documentation as deemed necessary may result in the clinical site(s) refusing placement to a student who does not provide the requested records.
+Students must submit documentation as deemed necessary to avoid clinical site(s) refusing placement to a student who does not provide the requested records.